Genista

 Genista /dʒɛˈnɪstə/ is a genus of flowering plants in the legume family Fabaceae, native to open habitats such as moorland and pasture in Europe and western Asia.
 They include species commonly called broom, though the term may also refer to other genera, including Cytisus and Chamaecytisus.
 Brooms in other genera are sometimes considered synonymous with Genista: Echinospartum, Retama, Spartium, Stauracanthus, and Ulex.

 Description

 They are mainly deciduous shrubs and trees, often with brush-like foliage, often spiny to deter browsing, and masses of small, pea-like yellow blooms which are sometimes fragrant.
 Many of the species have flowers that open explosively when alighted on by an insect, the style flying through the upper seam of the keel and striking the underside of the insect, followed by a shower of pollen that coats the insect.

 The name of the Plantagenet royal line, which reigned in England from 1154 to 1485, is derived from this genus, being a dialectal variation of planta genista.

 Several species are widely cultivated for their often sweet-smelling, abundant blooms early in the season, though many are not fully hardy.
-The cultivar 'Porlock' has received the Royal Horticultural Society's Award of Garden Merit.
+The cultivar 'Porlock' has received the Award of Garden Merit from the Royal Horticultural Society in the United Kingdom.